 Kadoo tours, Watsons Bay, Sydney Harbour National Park, New South Wales

-These new inner-city experiences offer authentic ways to gain insights into Aboriginal way of life.
+These inner-city experiences offer authentic ways to gain insights into Aboriginal way of life.

 By Jessica Wilkinson

-When visiting Australia, whether you are in a city, travelling the outback or enjoying a coastal holiday, there are Aboriginal tourism experiences that can connect you with the world’s oldest living culture.
-Here we explore what new Aboriginal experiences there are to explore right in the heart of the capital cities.
+When visiting Australia, whether you are in a city, traveling the outback, or enjoying a coastal holiday, there are Aboriginal tourism experiences that can connect you with the world’s oldest living culture.
+Here, we explore what new Aboriginal experiences there are to explore right in the heart of the capital cities.

 Kadoo Tours, Sydney

 Tim Ella, of the Dharawal-Yuin people (a well-known local personality), along with Grant Hyde started Kadoo Tours at Watsons Bay Sydney Harbour National Park and La Perouse in the Kamay Botany Bay National Park.
 The immersive two-hour tours begin with a traditional ochre ceremony and Welcome to Country provide visitors with the chance to try bush tucker and learn about the traditional uses of plants and animals for food, medicine and ceremony.
 Tim will spin a bit of a yarn and share his personal history and tell some Dreaming stories as he guides you along the coastline and through native bushland.